 - Continued appearance on Event committees as determined in XI.D.2 is a necessary condition to remain a Member, or,

 - Current service as a voting member of the Board of Directors shall count as full qualification for Membership and each year served in the last four (4) years shall be the equivalent of membership on an Event committee.

-- Members who no longer qualify, if their postal address (or email address, if the Member informed the Secretary that they wish to receive notices by email in lieu of postal mailings) is current, will be so-informed in writing by the Secretary at the same time that newly-qualified persons are notified.
+- Members who no longer qualify, if their postal address (or email address, if the Member informed the Secretary that they wish to receive notices by email in lieu of postal mailings) is current, will be informed in writing by the Secretary at the same time that newly-qualified persons are notified.

-The Bylaws of this Corporation may be adopted, amended, or rescinded in whole or in part by at affirmative vote of a majority of the Membership.
+- The Bylaws of this Corporation may be adopted, amended, or rescinded in whole or in part by an affirmative vote of a majority of the Membership.
 Votes to amend the Bylaws shall occur at the Annual General Meeting or at a Special General Meeting of the Membership.

-The parliamentary authority used for OSFCI meetings shall be Robert's Rules of Order, Newly Revised, except as otherwise stated in these Bylaws.
+The parliamentary authority used for OSFCI meetings shall be Robert’s Rules of Order, Newly Revised, except as otherwise stated in these Bylaws.